jialihan/blog/docs/javascript/object_inheritance.md

-## Object and functions in Javascript
+## Object and Inheritance in Javascript

 ### 1. prototype and object inheritance
 The prototype property of an object is where we  put methods and properties that we want **other objects to inherit, but not itself**.